1947–1948 civil war in Mandatory Palestine: Arab leaders' refusal of direct involvement

-Arms problem

-Civil war beginning (until 1 April 1948)
+Balance of powers

 The Arab Liberation Army was, in theory, financed and equipped by the Arab League.
 A budget of one million pounds sterling had been promised to them, due to the insistence of Ismail Safwat.
 In reality, though, funding never arrived, and only Syria truly supported the Arab volunteers in concrete terms.

 Syria bought from Czechoslovakia a quantity of arms for the Arab Liberation Army but the shipment never arrived due to Hagana force intervention.

 According to Lapierre & Collins, on the ground, logistics were completely neglected, and their leader, Fawzi al-Qawuqji, envisaged that his troops survive only on the expenses accorded to them by the Palestinian population.
 However, Gelber says that the Arab League had arranged the supplies through special contractors.
 They were equipped with different types of light weapons, light and medium-sized mortars, a number of 75 mm and 105 mm guns, and armoured vehicles but their stock of shells was small.

 The situation that the Army of the Holy War and the Palestinian forces were in was worse.
 They could not rely on any form of foreign support and had to get by on the funds that Mohammad Amin al-Husayni could raise.
 The troops' armament was limited to what the fighters already had.
 To make things even worse, they had to be content with arms bought on the black market or pillaged from British warehouses, and, as a result, did not really have enough arms to wage war.

 Until March, Haganah suffered also a lack of arms.
 The Jewish fighters benefitted from a number of clandestine factories that manufactured some light weapons, ammunition and explosives.
 The one weapon of which there was no shortage was locally produced explosives.
 However, they had far less than what was necessary to carry out a war: in November, only one out of every three Jewish combatants was armed, rising to two out of three within Palmach.

 Haganah sent agents to Europe and to the United States, in order to arm and equip this army.

 To finance all of this, Golda Meir managed, by the end of December, to collect $25 million through a fundraising campaign set about in the United States to capitalize on American sympathisers to the Zionist cause.
 Out of the 129 million US dollars raised between October 1947 and March 1949 for the Zionist cause, more than $78 million, over 60%, were used to buy arms and munition.